ottenwbe/bosh-install/README.md

 #### Security Groups ###

-As a second step you need to define which inbound/outbound traffic is allowed in your bosh environment.
+As a second resource you need to define which inbound/outbound traffic is allowed in your bosh environment.
 This can be done with security groups.
 In the example we declare them in the file ```src/security-groups.tf```.
-You will associate these security groups later to vms in order to make them effective on the vm.
+You can associate these security groups to vms in order to put them into effect.

-We define three security groups.
+You have to define three security groups.
 First, the ```ssh``` group which allows inbound ssh traffic from the all destinations in the internet to a vm.

 ```hcl-terraform